-The PBED Code implements the vision for the Corridor as established in the Regulating Plan (Appendix A).
+The PBED Code implements the vision for the Corridor as established in the Regulating Plan (a part of the Zoning District Map; See Sec.20-5).
 The Regulating Plan shall provide general guidance to property owners, developers, and the City on the form, character, and intensity of future development within key locations along the corridor.
 Creation of different Character Zones within the Corridor enables specific site and locational standards to be enumerated and applied.
 Clear graphic standards are provided for location, height, and building elements.
 Such standards promote adjacency predictability, flexibility in land use, walkable mixed-use development, transitions to existing neighborhoods, and transportation choice.